-The evaluation criteria and weightings must be prepared to enable the most economically advantageous tender or bid (MEAT), to be identified, ensuring that all such criteria are appropriate for and proportionate to the relevant contract.
+The evaluation criteria and weightings must be prepared to enable the Most Economically Advantageous Tender or bid (MEAT), to be identified, ensuring that all such criteria are appropriate for and proportionate to the relevant contract.

-A report for Corporate Management Team Leadership Team must be prepared for all procurements over the PCR to include and not limited to:
+A report for Corporate Management Team Leadership Team must be prepared for all procurements over the PCR before the contract award to include and not limited to:

-- Nominated contract manager,
+- Nominated contract manager.

-- Risk assessments and risk register,
+- Risk assessments and risk register.

-- Contingency measures (including early termination and exit strategy)
+- Contingency measures (including early termination and exit strategy).

-- Annual review of insurance policy
+- Annual review of insurance policy.

-- Contractual performance
+- Contractual performance.

-- Innovations
+- Innovations.

-- Social Value delivery
+- Social Value delivery.

-- Complaints and compliments
+- Complaints and compliments.

-Data Protection issues (if appropriate).
+- Data Protection issues (if appropriate).